 Norfolk County Council

+Ministers decided in October 2013, after a review, to revoke the offer of financial support to Norfolk County Council (NCC).
 The review was prompted by a breach of the terms and conditions under which funding was originally agreed.
-Ministers considered the full range of relevant factors, including the likelihood of England making the necessary contribution towards meeting the UK’s 2020 EU Landfill Directive target.
-Based on the most recent analysis and all the relevant evidence, Ministers concluded that it is sufficiently likely that the target will be met without a contribution from the Norfolk project.
+Ministers considered all relevant factors, including the likelihood of England making the necessary contribution towards the UK meeting the 2020 EU Landfill Directive target.
+Based on analysis and evidence, they concluded that it is sufficiently likely that the target will be met without a contribution from the Norfolk project.

-Revised analysis from February 2013
+February 2013 decisions

 Guidance for local authorities